rizqimtiaz/veritas-mesh-platform/README.md

 > Cryptographically verifiable AI inference on a decentralized GPU network, anchored on Layer 2.

+Veritas Mesh routes inference requests across a decentralized GPU mesh and attests every output with a SHA-256 **Audit Receipt** + a zero-knowledge **Proof-of-Inference**.
 The receipt is registered on-chain via the `VeritasRegistry` smart contract so any client can verify, in O(1) gas, that: